A Vision for Garristown

 Location: Garristown, Co.
 Dublin

-Stage: Ongoing
+Stage: Completed

 A street corner with a stone building on the right, a white house with a rusty roof and yellow door on the left, and a small shop selling supplies with a red awning.
 The sky is mostly clear with some clouds, and there are trees and parked cars in the background.